choderalab/mtenn/README.md

 ### Installation

 Installation of pytorch is required.
-We provide a minimal environment file to install pytorch for conda users in ```environment.yml```.
+We provide a minimal environment file to install pytorch and conda dependencies for conda users in ```environment.yml```.
 You should create a new environment like so:

 ```bash